mjaddis/rdss-message-api-specification/README.md

 - The [Message Header](#message-header)
 - The [Message Body](#message-body)

+The standard encoding for a Message is [JSON](http://www.json.org/), and the example provided in this API are given in this format.
+The maximum size of a serialised JSON Message **MUST NOT** exceed 1000KB.

 ## Message Header

-The Message Header contains important metadata descirbing the Message itself, including the type of message, routing information, timings, sequencing, and so forth.
+The Message Header contains important metadata descirbing the Message itself, including the type of Message, routing information, timings, sequencing, and so forth.

 ### `messageId`